RaspberryTyler/personal-blog/app/content/2021-05-23_self-hosting-analytics-with-plausible-and-nginx-on-ubuntu-server.md

 published: 2021-05-23
 ---

 Self-hosting is something that I find appealing.
 I want to have ownership of my data and services.
 Unfortunately, self-hosting is often impractical and expensive, but that shouldn't stop me from experimenting.
 In that spirit, I've decided to self-host this blog's analytics with Plausible.
-[You can view this sites public Plausible analytics dashboard here](https://analytics.tinkerlog.dev/tinkerlog.dev).
+[You can view this site's public Plausible analytics dashboard here](https://analytics.tinkerlog.dev/tinkerlog.dev).

 Plausible is a privacy-focused Google Analytics alternative.
 It's lightweight and straight-to-the-point.
 While it seemingly only has 1/10th of the features of Google Analytics, they're the Analytics features that I use most often.